Province V of the Episcopal Church

 Logistics

-St. Luke's Episcopal Church, Kalamazoo, Michigan
+St. Luke's Episcopal Church, Kalamazoo, Michigan - plenary sessions and workshops

 Have fun!